Karhusa/Gender_differences_in_AMR/README.md

 00_

-Matching Metalog Human Samples to a TSE Object and SRA Metadata
+Matching Metalog to TSE Object, and SRA Metadata by sample identifiers (accession numbers)

 Overview:
 This workflow aims to determine whether human samples listed in Metalog are represented in an existing TSE object, and to annotate SRA metadata accordingly.